SooYou/plugged/docs/changes/index.rst

     * refactored login
     * refactored keepAlive as well to better suit everyone's needs
     * refactored log
+    * refactored _wsaprocessor and renamed to _eventProcessor
+    * refactored chat into an object
+    * refactored the removeChatMessage* functions

     + a new documentation (This should solve a lot of starter issues)
     + the previous model was added into the documentation